torstenboettjer/sandbox/README.md

 * **[Nix Package Manager](https://nixos.org/)**: A configuration manager that enables reproducible and declarative builds of a server.
 * **[Process-compose](https://f1bonacc1.github.io/process-compose/)**: Command-line utility to facilitate the management of processes without further abstraction.

 Nix was introduced in [2003 by Eelco Dolstra](https://en.wikipedia.org/wiki/Nix_(package_manager)) to create a reliable system for software deployments.
 Configuration scripts trigger provisioning processes for systems that host modern containers and traditional enterprise applications.
-These scripts remain separated from topology definitions and produce artifacts that run on as dedicated server or a component of a distributed system.
+These scripts remain separated from topology definitions and produce artifacts that can run as dedicated server or as component of a distributed system.

 ## Design and Optimization